mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "You know," she started to formulate why she disagreed with Shinna, "I loved once.
 Not long ago.
 I lost them trying to bring peace to the senate.
 In the end it was worthless.
 Holrag's insatiable hunger brought us here: blockaded by a superior force while we try to flee for our lives from certain destruction.
 I want you to remember whatever happens here today.
 If you truly believe that we are beyond saving, that all the worlds' nations and tribes must fend for themselves, then surely you will be next."

-Shinna's attention had been pulled away by hae thoughts, and Melna took the moment to reach into her satchel one last time to retrieve the listener and carefully apply it to her ear.
+Shinna's attention had been pulled away by hae thoughts, and Melna took the moment to toss her satchel onto her shoulders again.

 "Maybe you're right Melna," said Shinna.
 "Maybe they're leading us on.
 But the only other option is certain death."